kukulaka/air-quality/README.md

 ## Tests
 These can be found in the `__tests__` directory.
 Tests can be ran using `yarn test` and `yarn test:watch`.
 [Jest](https://jestjs.io/) to run tests and [Enzyme](https://enzymejs.github.io/enzyme/) for mocking.
 More tests should be included than this :smiley:

+## Other notes
+I have used a npm package for autocomplete  component due to time contraints, but if  I hade more time would make my own.
+The component does not currently have a custom render for the List of cities, and so when height is added to the listprops, the list shows even when no cities are selected.
 ## Done
 - [x] Chakra UI install and basic theme
 - [x] Basic tests for checking Home and App component render ok